benkehoe/aws-sso-util/docs/configure.md

 # `aws-sso-util configure profile`

-`aws-sso-util configure profile` allows you to configure a single profile for use with AWS SSO.
+`aws-sso-util configure profile` allows you to configure a single profile for use with Identity Center.
 You can set all the options for a profile, or let it prompt you interactively to select from available accounts and roles.

 A complete profile has the following required information, and you can set them with the listed parameters/environment variables:
-* AWS SSO start URL
+* Identity Center start URL
     * See above for how to set this
     * `--sso-start-url`
     * `AWS_CONFIGURE_DEFAULT_SSO_START_URL`
     * `AWS_DEFAULT_SSO_START_URL`
-* AWS SSO region
+* Identity Center region
     * `--sso-region`
     * `AWS_CONFIGURE_DEFAULT_SSO_REGION`
     * `AWS_DEFAULT_SSO_REGION`